samjudge/Env-Serial/README.md

 # Env-Serial
 PHP environment var to model serializer (validates input so you don't have to!)

+Part of my the /sootlib namespace (like all my cantrips).

 Pretty simple little cantrip.
 I made this because using a bunch of isset($_POST[...]) is ugly as hell!! :)

 Simply create a model/entity that inherits from `Deserializable_Form`, with property names equal to the names in your form.